-Figure 10.
+Figure 11.
 Example of the measured power from a sine test and the fitted sine.

-3.4.2 Linearity requirement for non-continuously controlled resources has to be at least 10 (5 in each direction), and for FCR-D least 4 steps for each direction.
-More steps shall be implemented in the controller in accordance with the allowed response areas, described below.
+3.4.2 Linearity requirement for static or non-continuously controlled resources

+Resources that cannot be continuously controlled, such as relay connected resources, shall activate their FCR contribution based on a monotonic piecewise linear power-frequency characteristic with a steady state response that deviates maximally 5% in the direction of underdelivery and 10% in the direction of overdelivery, i.e. the blue area in Figure 12 and Figure 14 respectively.
+For the test for FCR-N this means that the number of steps has to be at least 10 (5 in each direction), and for FCR-D least 4 steps for each direction.
+This requirement and the tests described in this section applies to all entities that are non-continuously controlled (FCR-D and FCR-N), and all Static FCR-D independent on if they are continuously controlled or not.
 Entities providing FCR-D are allowed to continue to linearly increase their activation beyond the frequencies of 49.5 Hz and 50.5 Hz, respectively.
 In such a case the behaviour must be accordingly reported in the prequalification documentation.